 You can add them to your bean soup or baked beans or you can just pick them up, wash them and eat them raw.
 By far, the micronutrient that’s most abundant inside clovers is manganese, and you also get decent quantities of magnesium, calcium and iron.
-Nope, I didn’t forget the health benefits: they are effective against arthritis and respiratory infections, they improve digestion, they’re used in dental care procedures and may even improve men’s sexual stamina.

 #3.
 The Common Mallow (Malva Sylvestris)

 Mallow is yet another urban edible that you can throw into your salad.
 It has a mild, slightly sweet flavor.
 It can also be used to treat bronchitis, throat infections and even asthma.

 It’s a good laxative and anti-inflammatory.
 Potassium, calcium, magnesium, vitamin C, vitamin A can be found in the common mallow.